krovskiy/midi-to-appeal/README.md

 - Animated status indicators (idle, playing, completed, stopped)
 - Hotkey support for start/stop playback (configurable)
 - Cross-platform: Windows & Linux

+## Context

+In Metal Gear Online 3, every class — *Scout, Enforcer, and Infiltrator* — features an 'Appeal' system, which can be activated by holding `MOUSE3`.
+While primarily used to display character poses on the battlefield, the 'Appeal' system also serves as a simple musical interface.

+### Musical Functionality
+- The system is tuned to the B Major / G# Minor scale.

+- It includes 8 notes (from B to B*), spanning across two octaves (B4–B6).

+- Notes are triggered via keyboard movement inputs:
+  - W, A, S, D for basic notes.
+  - Combinations like W+A, A+D, etc., expand the available notes.

+- To access the second octave, hold `MOUSE2` while pressing the Appeal input: `MOUSE1`.

+### Sound Traits by Class
+Each class has its own unique waveform/sound style:

+- Enforcer: (waveform: [blank])

+- Scout: (waveform: [blank])

+- Infiltrator: (waveform: [blank])

+Special Characters
+Unlike standard classes, special characters (Ocelot, Snake, Quiet) use a drum kit rather than synth-based tones

+## How does this script work

+## TO-DO List

+- [ ] Use both octaves instead of just one
+- [x] Add a config file
+- [ ] Allow color customization
+- [ ] Add `drumkit` mode for special characters
+- [x] Switch to PySide6
+- [ ] Optimize the code

 ## Requirements